SAP-samples/cap-local-development-workshop/exercises/06/README.md

 We're already all set - it's straightforward.

+However, as [mentioned in the first exercise](../00#set-up-working-environment), if you're using a GitHub codespace or a Business Application Studio dev space, at this point you won't be able to avail yourself of the `cds debug` facilities as they (deliberately) make use of localised websocket connections.
+See [footnote 1](#footnote-1) for a quick summary of an alternative.

 ### Start the CAP server in debug mode

 👉 Start debugging the service with `cds debug`, which as we'll see from the output is just shorthand for `cds watch --debug`: